Helloworld (TV program): Nine Network era (2018–19)

-Seven Network era (Since 2019)
+Seven Network era (2019–20)

 In October 2019, it was announced that the second season will air in partnership with the Seven Network.
 Giaan Rooney joins the show as a presenter with Bec Hewitt, Ray Martin, Matt Wilson, Ashley Hart and Vince Sorrenti returning as presenters.
-The show's logo along with the theme song and graphics were updated.

-After the second season finale in March 2020, due to the COVID-19 pandemic the show did not return for its third season until October 2021.
+Due to the COVID-19 pandemic, the second series finished in March 2020.

+Return to Nine Network (2024–present)

+In October 2024, the third series that will return to Nine in partnership with Helloworld Travel with Luke Nguyen, Eddie McGuire and Anthony Lehmann are joining Giaan Rooney as the presenting team with returning presenter Lauren Phillips.
+The first episode broadcast on November 3rd, 2024.